sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/the-gap/_index.md

 ## Character

 The majority of the routes take wall lines, the hardest a series of sustained moves on thin edges.
 There are plenty of routes in the lower 6’s of a similarly pleasant nature.
-There are also a number of excellent natural routes with a few cracklines and even a natural edge, somewhat gritstonesque, with a few bold offerings on rounded edges and aretes.
+There are also a number of excellent natural routes with a few cracklines and even a natural edge, somewhat gritstonesque, with a few bold offerings on rounded edges and arêtes.

 ## Conditions